Fires ravage French forests near Atlantic as Europe heats up

-PARIS (AP) — A thousand firefighters with 10 water-dumping planes struggled Friday to contain two wildfires in the Bordeaux region of southwest France that have forced the evacuation of 10,000 people and ravaged pine forests near the Atlantic coast.
+PARIS (AP) — Challenged by high temperatures and strong winds, 1,000 firefighters and 10 water-dumping planes struggled Friday to contain two wildfires in the Bordeaux region of southwestern France that have forced the evacuation of 11,300 people and ravaged pine forests near the Atlantic coast.

-High temperatures and strong winds have complicated firefighting efforts in the region, one of several around Europe scorched by wildfires this season.
-No victims have been reported so far in the French fires, though some homes and cars have been damaged.
+The French wildfires were among several scorching different areas of Europe this week.

-One of the French fires is in woodlands just south of the Atlantic resort town of Arcachon, a major attraction for visitors from around France and beyond during the summer season.
-The other is in parkland not far from valleys dotted with vineyards that have struggled with hotter, drier weather than usual this year that authorities link to climate change.
+One of the French fires is in woodlands just south of the Atlantic resort town of Arcachon, a major attraction for visitors during the summer season.
+The other is in parkland not far from valleys dotted with vineyards that have struggled with hotter, drier weather than usual this year that authorities have linked to climate change.

 More than 7,000 hectares of land have been consumed by the fires, according to the regional emergency service.
-As the fires stretched into a fourth day Friday, one of the fires was partially contained, it said, but warned that hotter temperatures and winds coming from inland over the weekend could further complicate the efforts.
+As the fires stretched into a fourth day Friday, one was partially contained, it said, but warned that hotter temperatures and winds over the weekend could further complicate firefighting efforts.

+“We are living through an exceptionally harsh (summer) season,” French President Emmanuel Macron said Friday during a visit to the government crisis management center at the Interior Ministry in Paris.
+The number of French forests burnt in fires this year is already triple those destroyed in 2020, Macron said.

 Portugal has been particularly hard hit by wildfires this week.
-More than 3,000 firefighters battled this week alongside ordinary Portuguese citizens desperate to save their homes from several wildfires that raged across the country, fanned by extreme temperatures and drought conditions.
+More than 3,000 firefighters battled alongside ordinary Portuguese citizens desperate to save their homes from several wildfires that raged across the country, fanned by extreme temperatures and drought conditions.
+The country’s Civil Protection Agency said 10 fires were still raging Friday, with ones in the north causing the most concern.

 Portuguese state television RTP reported Friday that the area burned this year has already exceeded the total for 2021.
 More than 30,000 hectares (74,000 acres) of land has been burned, it said, most in the past week.

-The country’s Civil Protection Agency said some 10 fires were still raging Friday, with ones in the north of the country causing most concern.

-Meanwhile, authorities said a July high for the country of 47 degrees Celsius (117 Fahrenheit) was registered Thursday in the northern town of Pinhao on Wednesday, the hottest day of the year so far.
+Meanwhile, Portuguese authorities said a July national high of 47 degrees Celsius (117 Fahrenheit) was registered in the northern town of Pinhao on Wednesday, the hottest day of the year so far.

 Spain, Croatia and Hungary have also fought wildfires this week.
-For a fifth day, firefighters in Spain were battling to try to bring under control a fire started by a lightning strike in the west-central Las Hurdes area that has consumed about 5,500 hectares.
+For a fifth day, firefighters in Spain were battling Friday to try to bring under control a fire started by a lightning strike in the west-central Las Hurdes area that has consumed about 5,500 hectares (13,600 acres).

 Some 400 people from eight villages were evacuated late Thursday as the flames approached their houses and threatened to spread into the nearby Monfrague National Park.

-The government said Friday 17 fires across Spain kept firefighters busy.
-In northeastern Catalonia, authorities introduced access restrictions to several mountain areas in a bid to avoid possible fires.
+The government said Friday that 17 fires across Spain kept firefighters busy.
+In northeastern Catalonia, authorities restricted access to several mountain areas to avoid possible fires.

 The European Union has urged member states to prepare for wildfires this summer as the continent faces another extreme weather shift that scientists say is being triggered by climate change.

 In the Spanish city of Seville, one of the hottest spots in Europe this week, some unions called for workers to be sent home.
-Temperatures in many parts of Spain have been topping the 40 C (104 F) mark for several days and are expected to continue to do so through to next week.
+Temperatures in many parts of Spain have been topping the 40 C (104 F) mark for several days and are expected to keep doing so through next week.

 Seville became the first city in the world to take part in a pilot project that names and categorizes heatwaves in an effort to raise awareness of the health hazards caused by extreme heat and the precautions citizens should take.